ACCESS-NRI/access-nri-intake-catalog/docs/management/source.rst

 Building sources
 ================

 Each entry in an intake-dataframe-catalog refers to an Intake source.
-Intake sources may be pre-generated (e.g. the `CMIP5 and CMIP6 Intake-ESM datastore sources managed by NCI <https://opus.nci.org.au/pages/viewpage.action?pageId=213713098>`_) or they can be built using the :code:`access_nri_intake.source` sub-package.
+Sources may be pre-generated (e.g. the `CMIP5 and CMIP6 Intake-ESM datastore sources managed by NCI <https://opus.nci.org.au/pages/viewpage.action?pageId=213713098>`_) or they can be built using the :code:`access_nri_intake.source` sub-package.
 Currently, :code:`access_nri_intake.source` only supports building Intake-ESM datastore sources.